drewalbert7/orthoandspinetools/README.md

 # OrthoAndSpineTools

-A medical-focused community platform built on Lemmy, designed specifically for orthopedic and spine professionals.
+A custom-built medical-focused community platform designed specifically for orthopedic and spine professionals.

 ## 🏥 Project Overview

 OrthoAndSpineTools is a specialized social platform that brings together medical professionals in orthopedic and spine specialties.
-Built on the robust Lemmy architecture, it provides a federated, self-hostable alternative to traditional medical forums.
+Built from the ground up as a custom solution, it provides a secure, HIPAA-compliant platform for medical professionals to collaborate, share knowledge, and network.

 ## 🎯 Target Audience